lokal-profil/pywikibot-sdc/README.md

 *   `"Blind"` (not generally recommended): Upload the data without regards to what is already there.
 May overwrite pre-existing captions and add duplicate statements.
+*   `"Nuke"` (not generally recommended): Delete all prior data before uploading the new data.
+This should probably only be used if you uploaded the original data then spotted that it was wrong.
+Even then it's probably worth checking that the file hasn't been edited since the original upload.

 ## SDC in-data format